 & Our Ward

 Scott Waguespack is the Alderman of Chicago’s 32nd Ward.
 Since his election as Alderman in 2007, Ald.
 Waguespack has been a leading independent voice in the City Council, focusing his work in the Council on the issues of finances, public safety, transparency, and public education.
 Ald.
-Waguespack is a member of the Progressive Reform Caucus, serving as Chairman from 2015 to 2019.
+Waguespack served as Chairman of the Progressive Reform Caucus from 2015 to 2019.

 In 2008, Ald.
 Waguespack was elected as the 32nd Ward’s Democratic Committeeman.
 In that role, he has worked to register, educate, and mobilize voters to elect more progressive leaders in the Northwest Side corridor.